Unlikely intersections in the Torelli locus and the G-functions method: Some algebraic preliminaries

 First of all, note that from the semisimplicity of the category of polarized Hodge structures, we know that we may write with $ (V_i,\varphi_i)$ irreducible polarized $\Q$-HS that are non-isomorphic to each other.
 Let $D_i:=\End(V_i)^{G_{mt}(V_i)}$ be the respective endomorphism algebras so that

-From \ref{propendodr} we know that, assuming the absolute Hodge conjecture, there exists a finite extension $\hat{L}$ of $L$ such that $D_s$ acts on $H^n_{DR}(X_{s,\hat{L}} /\hat{L})$ and that this action is compatible with the comparison isomorphism between algebraic de Rham and singular cohomology.
-Again assuming the absolute Hodge conjecture, we know from \ref{propdegreebound} that the degree $[\hat{L}:L]$ of the extension is bounded by a bound independent of the point $s$.
-We assume from now on that $\hat{L}=L$ and return to this issue in the proof of \ref{maintheorem}.
+From \Cref{propendodr} we know that, assuming the absolute Hodge conjecture, there exists a finite extension $\hat{L}$ of $L$ such that $D_s$ acts on $H^n_{DR}(\mathcal{X}_{s,\hat{L}} /\hat{L})$ and that this action is compatible with the comparison isomorphism between algebraic de Rham and singular cohomology.
+Again assuming the absolute Hodge conjecture, we know from \Cref{propdegreebound} that the degree $[\hat{L}:L]$ of the extension is bounded independently of the point $s$.
+We assume from now on that $\hat{L}=L$ and return to this issue in the proof of \Cref{maintheorem}.